Eldingen

-Eldingen is a municipality in the district of Celle, in Lower Saxony, Germany.
+Eldingen (/de/) is a municipality in the district of Celle, in Lower Saxony, Germany.

 History

 The first mention of Eldingen occurs in a document, affixed with seal, from the year 1231.
 It confirms the purchase of the Eldingen (Elthinge) church by a neighboring convent.

 The village became Protestant in 1543.
 As the seat of the Herren von Elding—with several free manors and a church—it survived the 30 Years War.